 .
 Whenblockdiff patch

 on the sender machine. - You can choose the cryptographic checksum that is stored in the patch file.
 Available options are (MD5, SHA1, SHA256 and SHA512).
-You can select the same checksum in the patch file as you used for your cryptographic signatures.
-Note: That's only for convenience, for not security, since if you cannot trust the patch file, you can also not trust the cryptographic checksum in the patch file.
-The final target file must be verified another external tool.
+You can select the same checksum in the patch file as you use for your cryptographic signatures.
+Note: That's only for convenience, not for security, since if you cannot trust the patch file, you can also not trust the cryptographic checksum in the patch file.
+Another external tool must verify the final target file or patch input file.

 - Special cases, source or target file has zero length, are handled.